bhoptee/trueman-chiro/src/pages/therapies.md

       - type: feature_item
         title: Dynamic Neuromuscular Stabilition
         image: /images/7.-dns.png
-        content: Is based on a field of study called developmental kinesiology, which studies how we as humans develop the ability to move, crawl, stand, walk and run; from a baby to an adult.
+        content: Dynamic Neuromuscular Stabilition is based on a field of study called developmental kinesiology, which studies how we as humans develop the ability to move, crawl, stand, walk and run; from a baby to an adult.
           Through this area of study it has been possible to identify the foundations for creating stability, movement and power in the human body.
 This knowledge can be applied to assist the individual in pain recover more quickly, identify and correct patterns of movement which lead to pain and injury, and optimise performance in sports and exercise.
       - type: feature_item
         title: Kinesio Taping
         image: /images/14.-kinesio-taping-knee.jpg
         actions: []
-        content: Is a type of taping used to assist muscular function, reduce pain and improve physiological recovery.
+        content: Kinesio Taping is a type of taping used to assist muscular function, reduce pain and improve physiological recovery.
 It can be applied in a variety of ways, depending on whether the aim is to facilitate / help a muscle function or reduce pain, amongst other applications.
 template: landing
 ---